Who can apply?

 You’ll need proof of your disability or impairment.
 If you are receiving Disability Living Allowance (DLA), Adult Disability Payment (ADP), Child Disability Payment (CDP) or Personal Independent Payment (PIP) this can act as proof.

-Alternatively, ask one of the professionals below that knows you and your condition well to complete our support letter template (available to download here in Word format)
+Alternatively, ask one of the professionals below that knows you and your condition well to complete our Confirmation of Disability Template (available to download here in Word format).

-- a careers advisor, job coach or employability worker, employed by a Government or third sector agency.
+• a careers advisor, job coach or employability worker, employed by Skills Development Scotland

 If you can’t get a letter from any of these people, please contact us by email on enquiries@ILF.scot or by phone on 0300 200 2022 about other forms of evidence.